hashicorp/vault-plugin-database-oracle/README.md

 This project uses the database plugin interface introduced in Vault version 0.7.1.

+This plugin is not compatible with Alpine Linux out of the box.
+Oracle's libraries are glibc dependant, and Alpine has musl as its default C library.

 ## Build

-For linux/amd64, pre-built binaries can be found at [the releases page](https://releases.hashicorp.com/vault-plugin-database-oracle/)
+For linux/amd64, pre-built binaries can be found at [the releases page](https://releases.hashicorp.com/vault-plugin-database-oracle/) (built with Oracle Instant Client SDK 19.3)

 For other platforms, there are not currently pre-built binaries available.